Quasi-Zenith Satellite System: Satellites

-Future 7 satellite constellation

 QZSS and positioning augmentation

 The primary purpose of QZSS is to increase the availability of GPS in Japan's numerous urban canyons, where only satellites at very high elevation can be seen.
-A secondary function is performance enhancement, increasing the accuracy and reliability of GPS derived navigation solutions.
+A secondary function is performance enhancement, increasing the accuracy and reliability of GPS-derived navigation solutions.
 The Quasi-Zenith Satellites transmit signals compatible with the GPS L1C/A signal, as well as the modernized GPS L1C, L2C signal and L5 signals.
 This minimizes changes to existing GPS receivers.
 Compared to standalone GPS, the combined system GPS plus QZSS delivers improved positioning performance via ranging correction data provided through the transmission of submeter-class performance enhancement signals L1-SAIF and LEX from QZSS.
 It also improves reliability by means of failure monitoring and system health data notifications.
 QZSS also provides other support data to users to improve GPS satellite acquisition.
 According to its original plan, QZSS was to carry two types of space-borne atomic clocks; a hydrogen maser and a rubidium (Rb) atomic clock.
 The development of a passive hydrogen maser for QZSS was abandoned in 2006.
 The positioning signal will be generated by a Rb clock and an architecture similar to the GPS timekeeping system will be employed.
 QZSS will also be able to use a Two-Way Satellite Time and Frequency Transfer (TWSTFT) scheme, which will be employed to gain some fundamental knowledge of satellite atomic standard behavior in space as well as for other research purposes.

 Signals and services

-The QZSS provides three classes of public service:
+The QZSS provides the following classes of public service: